jdevfullstack-tutorials/blinking-led-arduino/README.md

 Take note of the word `void`.
 A `void` type of function will simply execute all the commands and will not return any value.
-Other functions which are not void can return values.
+Other functions which are not void do return values.

 ## The Setup
 You need 3 basic LEDs, 3 resistors, 1 breadboard and the Arduino UNO board.

-Follow the wiring as indicated in the picture
+Follow the setup as shown in the picture
 below:

 ![design](res/src1.png)